huhwt/huhwt-xtv/README.md

 * You can export the state of the view as a PNG.
     - The current view is translated into a PNG.
-Caution: Depending on the browser, the image may be incomplete or certain elements are missing (depends on size and width of the viewport, from a height of approx. 10,000 pixels it becomes critical.)
+Caution: Depending on the browser, the image may be incomplete or certain elements are missing (depends on size and width of the viewport, from a height of 16,384 pixels it becomes critical.)

 * Viewport is scrollable.